 Understandably, constructions like this make for fairly complex statements that, stylistically at least, we might prefer to reword.
-Precisely the same information in The boy the girl likes thinks she’s mean, for instance, can be communicated like this: The girl likes the boy, but the boy thinks she’s mean.
-In writing, this longer yet more straightforward version would likely be preferred.
-But in fast-paced, get-as-much-information-out-as-quickly-as-possible spoken language, we might find ourselves inadvertently producing the more succinct, yet more tricky to interpret, centrally-embedded version.
+Exactly the same information in The boy the girl likes thinks she’s mean can be communicated like this: The girl likes the boy, but the boy thinks she’s mean.
+This longer version would likely be preferred in writing, because it presents all the necessary information much more straightforwardly.
+But in fast-paced, get-as-much-information-out-as-quickly-as-possible spoken language, we might find ourselves inadvertently producing the more succinct, yet trickier to interpret, centrally-embedded version.

-But that causes problems.
-There might be no theoretical limit to the limits of this kind of embedded sentence, but as soon as a third component is thrown into the mix, our brains tend to begin to struggle to keep track of what’s going on, and which nouns ally to which verbs.
+That causes problems, however.
+There might be no theoretical limit to the limits of this kind of embedded sentence, but as soon as a third component is thrown into the mix, our brains tend to start to struggle to keep track of what’s going on, and which nouns ally to which verbs.
 In fact, some studies have shown that no more than three embeddings are ever used in natural language; no workable four-tier embedded sentence has even been found.

-Precisely what causes us to struggle with embedded sentences like this is a matter of ongoing linguistic research, but the most obvious theory is that having a multiplicity of layered sentence elements simply saps our short-term memory.
-And with all our memory taken up trying to keep track of who is doing what to who, we struggle to parse (i.e. compute) the entire sentence.
+Precisely what causes us to struggle with embedded sentences like this is a matter of ongoing research, but the most obvious theory is that having a multiplicity of layered sentence elements simply saps our short-term memory.
+And with all our memory space taken up trying to keep track of who or what is doing what to whom, we struggle to parse (i.e. compute) the entire sentence.

-The most often-cited example of this phenomenon is this:
+The most oft-cited example of this phenomenon is as follows:

 The rat the cat the dog chased killed ate the malt

 Despite appearances, this is a grammatically perfectly sound sentence.
 But in practice, it’s all but indecipherable.
-That string of subjects (the rat, the cat, the dog), followed by their verbs (chased, killed, ate) proves mind-boggling, and we struggle to keep track of precisely who is doing the chasing, killing, and eating, and to whom.
+That string of subjects (the rat, the cat, the dog), followed by their verbs (chased, killed, ate) proves mind-boggling, and we struggle to keep track of precisely who is doing the chasing, the killing, and the eating, to what and to whom.

 In fact, it is the dog that chased the cat.
 It was that cat that killed the rat.
-And that rat had eaten some malt.
+And the deceased rat had eaten some malt.
 Put another way: